-Here is a list of 10 movies that will feed your wanderlust.
+Here is a list of 10 evergreen movies that will reawaken your temporarily dormant wanderlust.
 I’m sure there are many others, but these are the ones that I’ve actually watched and enjoyed and treasured.
 Feel free to comment down below if you feel I should add your favorite travel movie to this list.

 1. Eat Pray Love

 Eat Pray Love is the story of Elizabeth Gilbert who, after a series of failed relationships and a quarter-life crisis, took a one-year sabbatical from work to travel to Italy, India, and finally Bali — where she found true love.

 This movie is probably my least favorite in the list.
 The love story is cheesy at best.
 But when I watched it for the first time a decade ago, I was very young and going through a stifling relationship myself, so there was a lot I could relate to.